microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 }
 ```

 You can also provide an existing buffer.
-It’s important to note that this buffer will be *copied* into the pooled buffers owned by `RecyclableMemoryStream`:
+It’s important to note that the data from this buffer will be *copied* into a buffer owned by the pool:

 ```
 var stream = manager.GetStream("Program.Main", sourceBuffer,